 There are several deadlines for application submissions, which are listed on the individual courses description on the UCAS website, so make sure these are checked to avoid last minute panics or disappointment.

-If you’re applying to Oxford or Cambridge (Oxbridge) or to read a dentistry, medicine, or veterinary medicine/science course, the deadline is 15th October 2017.
+If you’re applying to Oxford or Cambridge (Oxbridge) or to read a dentistry, medicine, or veterinary medicine/science course, the deadline is 15th October 2021.
 Please note, that the Oxbridge application system follows a slightly different procedure, which will be covered in our next news bulletin.
+Likewise, for more information about the services that we offer around applying for oxford and applying for Cambridge do contact us: many our private tutors and academic mentors have studied at Oxbridge and are well equipped to help you.

 Once your child has submitted their application to UCAS, they’ll need to wait for each institution to make their decision.
 The UCAS Track portal will keep them updated and notified of any correspondence for their chosen institutions.
 It’s important to note that applicants are unable to reply to any offers until a decision has been made from all of the institutions.